hotwired/turbo-site/_source/handbook/02_drive.md

 To avoid prefetching links that the user is briefly hovering, Turbo waits 100ms after the user hovers over the link before prefetching it.
 But you may want to disable the prefetching behavior on certain links leading to pages with expensive rendering.

-You can disable the behavior on a per-element basis by annotating the element or any of its ancestors with `data-turbo-prefetch="false"`.
+You can disable prefetching on a per-element basis by annotating the element or any of its ancestors with `data-turbo-prefetch="false"`.

 ```html
 <html>